Robust evaluation of treatment effects in longitudinal studies with truncation by death or other intercurrent events: Simulation experiments

 \section{Simulation experiments}

-To evaluate the finite-sample performance of the proposed methods under the null of no treatment effect on the outcome, we conducted several simulation experiments, each with 1000 simulation runs.
-Propensity scores were estimated as sample proportions, while the remaining nuisance parameters were estimated using Super Learner and survival random forests, as detailed in Section \ref{sec: estPLOTadj}.
-We set $\tau=5$, sample size $n=250$ and we consider a randomized treatment assignment $A$, where $P(A=1)=0.5$.
-Each time we compared our proposals with and without 5-fold cross-fitting (CF) with a SACE estimator, an IPCW estimator, a LOCF estimator and a naive estimator which calculates the ATE among survivors without using baseline covariates.
-More details on the alternative methods are provided in Appendix E. In the tables below, we report the sample average of the estimates, the Monte Carlo standard deviation, the average estimated standard error and the coverage rate.
-Appendix E contains an additional table to visualize the distribution of $T$ in both treatment arms in each setting.
-In all considered settings, outcomes at times after the ICE are set to NA.
+To evaluate finite-sample performance under the null of no treatment effect on the outcome, we conducted simulation experiments with 1000 runs, $\tau=5$, $n=250$, and a randomized treatment $A$ with $P(A=1)=0.5$.
+Propensity scores were estimated as sample proportions, and the remaining nuisance parameters using Super Learner and survival random forests, as detailed in Section \ref{sec: estcond}.
+We compared our proposals, with and without 5-fold cross-fitting (CF), with a SACE estimator, an IPCW estimator, a LOCF estimator and a naive estimator which calculates the ATE among survivors without covariate adjustment.
+Tables report the mean estimate, Monte Carlo standard deviation, average estimated standard error and coverage of 95\% Wald confidence intervals.
+Additional information and results, including the distribution of $T$ across arms and an observational study setting, appear in Appendix C. In all settings, outcomes after the ICE are set to NA.